vvishan/AudioGenre/README.md

 print(results[pred])

 # Summary:
 In this music genre classification project, we have developed a classifier on audio files to predict its genre.
-We work through this project on GTZAN music genre classification dataset.
+We work through this project on music genre classification dataset.
 This tutorial explains how to extract important features from audio files.
 In this deep learning project we have implemented a K nearest neighbor using a count of K as 5.